google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 There are trade offs to be had with both.

-If the user will only be able to interact with one element on the screen, you might want all touch events to be given to that one element, as long as the gesture started on the element itself.
+If the user will only be able to interact with one element, you might want all touch events to be given to that one element, as long as the gesture initially started on the element itself.

 For example, moving a finger off the swipable element can still control the element.